Categories

 Treatment for Depression and Anxiety

-Ayahuasca has shown promise as a treatment for depression and anxiety, particularly for individuals who have not responded to conventional treatments.
+Ayahuasca has shown promise as a treatment for depression and anxiety, notably also for individuals who have not responded to conventional treatments.
 The combination of serotonin receptor activation, emotional catharsis, and the experience of ego dissolution can lead to significant reductions in depressive symptoms.

 Studies have shown that ayahuasca’s effects on serotonin levels in the brain are similar to those of SSRIs (selective serotonin reuptake inhibitors), but its rapid action and the profound emotional processing it induces make it an attractive option for individuals seeking alternative forms of therapy.